St. Joseph High School (Metuchen, New Jersey): Evergreen

-The student-run yearbook is published once per year.
+The student-run yearbook is published annually by those who choose to participate the club.

 Saint Joseph Radio Network

 A student-run radio network doing live broadcasts on all athletics around campus.

 Extracurricular achievements

-On February 29, 2012 the 2011-2012 College Bowl team traveled to Manhattan to compete in MSG Varsity's annual show The Challenge.
+On February 29, 2012, the 2011-2012 College Bowl team traveled to Manhattan to compete in MSG Varsity's annual show The Challenge.
 The Challenge, hosted by Jared Cotter, showcases the best and brightest high school students from 192 tri-state area high schools testing competing teams on their knowledge of history, arts and literature, current events, math, and science in front of a live studio audience.
 St. Joes won its first two matches against DePaul Catholic and Howell Township to advance to the state quarterfinals on March 15, 2012.
 On the final day of competition, St. Joseph High School defeated three teams, (Chatham High School, Torah Academy of Bergen County, and Mountain Lakes), all in close matches, to win its 2nd straight New Jersey Challenge state championship.
 As New Jersey champions, St. Joseph received $2,500.
 Although they were able to advance to the tri-state championship, St. Joseph High School did not emerge victorious.

 The Saint Joseph History Bowl team competed at the National History Bowl championships in Alexandria, VA in 2011, 2012, 2013, and 2014, finishing in 3rd, 5th, 5th, and 9th places respectively.
 Individually competing in the National History Bee in 2012, Senior Alex Frey of Dunellen, NJ won the national championship, going on to win the international championship as well, and Sophomore Jack Mehr finished in the top ten of the Junior Varsity competition.
 The following year, Mehr and another player were semifinalists in the Varsity and Junior Varsity divisions respectively.

 In 1999 and 2000, the school's chess team was the New Jersey high school team champion, winning the Father Casimir J. Finley Trophy.